-Column celebrating the meeting between Emperor Frederick III and Princess Eleanor of Portugal
+Column celebrating the meeting between Frederick III, the first Holy Roman Emperor of the House of Habsburg, and Princess Eleanor of Portugal

 On February 24, 1452 Emperor Frederick III met his future bride, Eleanor of Portugal at that very point.
 The

 marriage had been arranged by the Bishop of Siena, Enea Silvio Piccolomini: the Emperor had

 the highest noble rank, but little money: his bride came from an insofar almost obscure

 kingdom, always threatened by the kings of Castile, but greatly enriched by its